toramameseven/vbe-client-mini/README.md

 When you import a frm module, you find a extra line added. vbecm will delete the line.

-### .base folder

-In the Src_[xxx.xlsm] folder, you can see a .base folder.
-There are modules same with a Excel Book.
-When you commit or import modules, vbecm tests if modules in a excel are modified.

-You should better exclude this folder from the explorer and the search.

 ## Release Notes